contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 **Enforce two-factor authentication:** Here you can enforce two-factor authentication for all members (frontend).
 Select a page that visitors will be redirected to when they set up the two-factor authentication.

-### XML Sitemap

-Contao automatically creates an XML sitemap from the page structure of the website that can be read and analyzed by Google.
-To submit the sitemap URL to Google you need a Google account.

-**Create an XML Sitemap:** Here you activate the creation of the XML Sitemap.

-**Sitemap file name:** Enter the name of the Sitemap file here without the file extension `.xml`.
-Contao will automatically add the file extension when saving the file.

 ## Layout settings

 A page layout is a prerequisite for Contao to be able to display a page in the frontend at all.
 If no page layout has been assigned or inherited, Contao will show an error saying "No layout specified" in the front end.